kensmith/ai/README.md

 ## Usage

-### List the supported models
+### List the supported providers

 ```
-$ ai
+$ ai -h
 ```

 ### Ask a question

 In the tradition of a single purpose unix tool, `ai` just reads your question from standard input and writes the response to standard output.
 It accepts a single argument to select the model.

 ```
-$ cat question | ai gpt-4o > answer
+$ cat question | ai -p openai -m gpt-4o > answer
 ```

 See `sandbox/ai.mk` in this package for a build target that